aliclark/the_wooden_sword/Questions in Experience Realism.md

 - Is it impossible to delineate or demarcate the different kinds of a conscious experience from one another, so that essentially every conscious experience that ever exists is a single, indivisble experience that will likely never exist for another being?
 - are there any other options?

 In the above thought experiments I assume that there is some distribution of skew in sensory perception.
 Even if two beings have genuinely different sensory perception, the cumulative effect of sampling the distribution over many beings will cause at least one sensory skew cancellation or collision, as in the birthday paradox.
+This seems especially true when considering that colour exists along a wavelength, so one person's "blue" may be another person's "cyan".
+When the former sees their own "cyan" there is a chance of collision with the other person's 'blue'.
+So the skew can self-cancel if beings look at enough colours along the same spectrum.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!